 For most of the past 20 years I’ve been a freelance editor, collaborating with a variety of publishing houses and individuals on books of all kinds.
-Some of the authors I’ve worked with include: Donald Miller, Jeffrey Overstreet, David Gregory, Kristen Heitzmann, NYT bestselling authors Ted Dekker and Tosca Lee, and a zillion others, many of whom are at the beginning of their publishing careers.
+Some of the authors I’ve worked with include: Donald Miller, Joanna Penn, NYT bestselling authors Ted Dekker and Tosca Lee, and a zillion others, many of whom are at the beginning of their publishing careers.
 I even gave a wee bit of editorial advice to the inimitable Jenny Lawson (TheBloggess) when she asked for help with a particularly tricky chapter in her NYT Best Seller (#1, Combined Print & E-book Nonfiction), Let’s Pretend This Never Happened.
-She was kind enough to mention me in the acknowledgments, though if you have a first edition, you may notice my name was shortened.
+She was kind enough to mention me in the acknowledgments, though you may notice my name was shortened.
 Some might call this a typo.
 Jenny told me it’s just her pet name for me.
 I’m going with the latter explanation.

 I am particularly drawn to contemporary general market novels with a literary bent.
 Well, that and science fiction.
 And fantasy.
 And memoirs.
 (I know they’re not fiction, but they require a similarly deft editorial touch.)
 And just about everything else.